 Stay alert to chipping and cracking in your wood door’s finish.
 Thoroughly clean the its surface, both inside and out, and reapply either a penetrating or surface stain according to manufacturer guidelines.

-Make sure no water puddles up near your home’s foundation or garage frame, as increased moisture content in the soil may attract the subterranean brand of termite.
+Make sure no water puddles up near your home’s foundation or garage frame, as the increased moisture content in the soil may attract the subterranean brand of termite.
 Ensure your gutters are in proper working condition and that soil slopes away from the garage and your home’s foundation.
 If you do happen to notice any damage to wood, or your concrete is cracking and you fear the foundation of your home may need repair, scheduling an inspection and possible CenTex Foundation Repair, for example, could greatly decrease the chance of future damage to your home and its foundation.

 Call the professionals at Accent Garage Doors if you’re worried you may have termites in your garage door and are looking into replacement, termite-resistant products.